-I have been reading a lot of threads on the car forums lately that basically start with people asking "what polish should I use?"
-I couldn't help but think, how do I best avoid using a harsh car polish all together?
+I’ve read lots of threads on car forums that basically start with people asking “what polish should I use?”
+I couldn’t help but think, how do I best avoid using a harsh car polish all together?

-I think it's time for a completely different discussion about car polishing.
-What I strive to achieve is the highest level of paint perfection without altering the structure of the vehicle's paint.
-Once I get there, I want to use the proper tools and techniques to keep my paint looking perfect.
+I think it’s time for a different discussion about car polishing.
+What I strive to achieve is the highest level of paint perfection without altering the structure of the vehicle’s paint.
+Once I get there, I use proper tools and techniques to keep my paint looking perfect.

-When I have a car paint problem, I want to be able to fix it without removing excessive clearcoat that I need to maintain a deep-looking finish.
-I'm a huge advocate of spot treatment.
+When I have a car paint problem, I want to be able to fix it without removing excessive clearcoat that’s needed to maintain a deep-looking finish.
+I’m a huge advocate of spot treatment.
 I rarely take an abrasive polishing compound to an entire body panel, or worse, the whole car.
-It simply isn't necessary.
+It simply isn’t necessary.

-I have the distinct feeling from reading many forum threads that people are buying step 1-2-3 products and using all of them because that's what they feel is necessary to achieve the best results.
+I have the feeling that people are buying step 1-2-3 products and using all of them, because they think it’s necessary to achieve the best results.
 In no way is this use of paint polish appropriate car care.

 RULE 1: Do less damage than the damage that already exists.

-In the car detailing circles we all talk about gloss, depth and clarity, but are you stopping to think about what you might be doing to each of these final finish characteristics each time you take an abrasive polish to your paint?
-You might be seeing more gloss, but it's coming at the expense of depth and maybe even paint finish clarity.
+In the car detailing circles we talk about gloss, depth and clarity.
+But think about what you might be doing to each of these final finish characteristics when you take an abrasive polish to your paint.
+You may be seeing more gloss, but it’s coming at the expense of depth and maybe even paint finish clarity.